bcgov/digital-policy/CPPM-Chapter12.md

 ### **Enterprise design:**

 Holistic approach combining elements of enterprise architecture, IM and service design to shape how government defines and delivers IM IT products and services, including digital products and services.

+### **Enterprise solutions:**

+Tangible responses to whole-of-government IM IT issues.
+Enterprise solutions are often technical in nature and include, but are not limited to, enterprise services, common components, shared databases and data registers.

 ### **Government information:**